 Sharing information between Early Year’s settings is extremely important and by developing partnerships with other settings that children attend allows us to further support children’s learning and development.

-At First Steps Nursery when planning and implementing the curriculum for the children in our care, we consider the following principles:
+In the Early Years Foundation Stage when planning and implementing the curriculum for the children in our care, we consider the following principles:

 - Every child is a unique individual with specific rights